yochaigal/cairn/wip/2e/setting.md

 1. Roll on the [Faction Types](#faction-types) table to determine the nature of the Faction.
 2. Consider how many **Advantages** a **Faction** of this type might have (between 2-4) and roll accordingly on the [Faction Advantages](#faction-Advantages) table.
 Flesh out the specifics of the Advantages as indicated by the results from the table.
 3. Roll on the the [**Faction Agendas**](#faction-agendas) table and consider what their specific **Agenda** may be given your current information.
 Establish a series of goals (3-4) that must be accomplished for this **Agenda** to be accomplished.
+   - Goals are _progressive_, each building on the previous successes (or failures) of earlier goals.
+   - Most goals should focus on acquiring a distinct **Advantage** in order to proceed to the next goal.
+   - At least one goal should deal with the **Faction's** primary **Obstacle** (see below).
+This may be the first goal, or the last.
 4. Roll on the [Faction Obstacles](#faction-obstacles) table.
 Use the result to consider what might prevent the **Agenda** from succeeding.
 5. Create at least one **Seneschal**, inspired by the **Faction** type, **Advantages**, and **Agenda**, and **Obstacle**.
 Think of where they might be located on the map.
 Make that location the **Faction's** home base.